 The minimum absolute difference is .

-Note: The tree is always rooted at vertex .
+Note: The given tree is always rooted at vertex .

 cutTheTree has the following parameter(s):

-edges: an 2 dimensional array of integer pairs where each pair represents an edge in the graph
+int edges[n-1]: an 2 dimensional array of integer pairs where each pair represents nodes connected by the edge

 The first line contains an integer , the number of vertices in the tree.

-The second line contains space-separated integers, where each integer denotes the value of .
+The second line contains space-separated integers, where each integer denotes the data value, .

-Each of the subsequent lines contains two space-separated integers and describing edge in tree .
+Each of the subsequent lines contains two space-separated integers and that describe edge in tree .